Sizeable-Bingus/CS-Postex-Template/README.md

 ## Usage

-The DLL can be execute from a Beacon using `execute-dll`:
+The DLL can be executed from a Beacon using `execute-dll`:

 `execute-dll /path/to/dll/postex.dll`